About a third of all students arrested last year in Colorado public schools had disabilities, state data shows

 The state data CBS News Colorado obtained also shows since 2018, employees at Colorado public schools called police on more than 4,200 students with disabilities and more than 130 of those students were arrested.

-Last year alone, the data shows school employees called police on 1,165 students with disabilities, and 34 of them had disabilities.
+Last year alone, the data shows school employees called police on 1,165 students with disabilities, and 34 of them were arrested.
 In total last year, 114 students were arrested in public schools across the state.

 Now, families of some of those children are calling for systemic changes.